cisko3000/tabs/README.md

 ==============================
 ######Flask based system for project time tracking and invoice creation
 ------------------------------------------------------------------
+# Bugs:
+* Contacts dropdown menu in project creation is not updated when creating a new contact
 # Features
 * Contacts, Projects, Time Entries
 * Start/Stop Time Entry creation